royanish0410/FinTrack/README.md

-Workspace: # FinTrack - Personal Expense Tracker
+ # FinTrack - Personal Expense Tracker

 A modern, full-stack expense tracking application built with Next.js, Express, and MongoDB.
 Track your expenses, visualize spending patterns, and manage your finances with ease.